UTIs During Pregnancy: Causes Symptoms and Home Remedies

 Sex can trigger UTI bacteria, especially when you are not using any protection.
-A woman's urethra is much shorter than a man.
-That is why the UTI bacteria can easily enter that space.
+A woman's urethra is much shorter than a man's.
+That is why the UTI bacteria can quickly enter that space.
 While having sex, the friction and pressure can push the UTI bacteria towards the urethra.
-Also, sometimes it depends on your partner hygiene.
-For example, while planning a baby, we don't use any birth control tool, and if your partner is not well aware of his intimate hygiene, it can cause UTI.
+Also, sometimes it depends on your partner's hygiene.
+For example, while planning a baby, we don't use any birth control tool, and if your partner is not well aware of his intimate hygiene, it can lead to UTIs.
+In addition, pregnancy can cause changes in your immune system, making it easier for you to get a bladder infection.
+A bladder infection can also lead to a kidney infection.
+While there's no way to block UTI completely, you can lower your risk by drinking plenty of fluids and frequent peeing, both of which flush bacteria out of your urinary tract.
+Other pregnancy causes include Escherichia coli and other bacteria released from your poop.

 ‣ Try to have adequate water.